-The attack occurred at her unincorporated East San Jose home Monday evening, according to the Santa Clara County Sheriff's Office.
+The attack occurred at her unincorporated East San Jose home September 12, according to the Santa Clara County Sheriff's Office.
 Authorities said neighbors called police after they noticed that the woman's car was parked down the street and not in front of her house as it usually is.

 The victim's granddaughter said the woman had lived in the home since 1964 and she pleaded with anyone with information to come forward during a news conference Thursday.